-Paul Alexander is in his 21st straight season as Bengals offensive line coach, and he is also the team’s assistant head coach, having added that designation in 2003, when Marvin Lewis took over as head coach.
-He has 22 seasons overall with Cincinnati, having opened his tenure with one season as tight ends coach.
-His 22 seasons as a position coach are second-most in Bengals history, behind only Jim Anderson, who logged 29 seasons (1984-2012) as running backs coach.
+Paul Alexander is in his 22nd consecutive season as Bengals offensive line coach, and he is also the team’s assistant head coach, having added that designation in 2003, when Marvin Lewis took over as head coach.
+Alexander has 23 seasons overall with Cincinnati, having opened his tenure in 1994 with one season as tight ends coach.
+Alexander’s 23 seasons as a position coach are second-most in Bengals history, behind only Jim Anderson, who logged 29 seasons (1984-2012) as running backs coach.

-The Bengals have been in the NFL’s top 10 in fewest sacks allowed in four of the last five seasons, and twice previous to that, Alexander’s lines led the team to franchise records for fewest sacks allowed.
-Cincinnati posted a new best in the division championship season of 2005 with 21 sacks allowed, and that mark was bettered in 2007, with only 17 sacks surrendered.
+The Bengals have been in the NFL’s top 10 in fewest sacks allowed in five of the last six seasons, and twice previous to that, Alexander’s lines led the team to franchise records for fewest sacks allowed.
+The 2005 team posted a franchise record of 21 in the division championship season of 2005, and that mark was bettered in 2007, with only 17 sacks surrendered.

-Alexander lines have supported a 1000-yard individual rushing season 14 times, including 1124 yards (with a 5.1 per-carry average) for rookie Jeremy Hill last season.
+Alexander lines have supported a 1000-yard individual rushing season 14 times, including 1124 yards (with a 5.1 per-carry average) for rookie Jeremy Hill in the 2014 season.
 Other Bengals backs to post 1000-yard years behind an Alexander line have been Corey Dillon (six times), Rudi Johnson (three times), Cedric Benson (three times) and BenJarvus Green-Ellis (once).

 A good 17 years before Rutgers wide receiver Mohamed Sanu got pranked in the first round of last year's draft, Paul Alexander pulled off a pretty good one during his first draft as the Bengals offensive line coach.